edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 }
 ```

-This implementation still looks bad because some extra logic needs to be added to cleanup the Observable execution.

 > Note that we don't need to call `this._destroy$.complete()` when component is destroyed because a Subject with no subscriber is just a function.

+This implementation still needs some extra logic to cleanup the Observable execution but we can handle many Subscriptions by using `takeUntil(this._destroy$)` operator.

-#### 👍🏼 Async pipe
+#### 👍🏼👍🏼👍🏼 Async pipe

 Angular natively comes with the powerful `async` pipe to manage view Subscriptions effortlessly.